enst80/mediawiki-extensions-Auth_remoteuser/README.md

 * When you have further user information available in your environment, which can be tied to a created user, for example email address or real name, then use one of the following configuration variables.
-Either `UserPrefs` or `UserPrefsForced`, which applying them to new users only or force them by applying them on each request.
-This can be useful if you don't want the user to change this preference inside MediaWiki (for example your companies email address given by a remote source).
+Either `UserPrefs` or `UserPrefsForced`, which applies them to new users only or force them by applying them on each request.
+This can be useful if you don't want the user to change this preference inside MediaWiki (for example your company email address given by a remote source).
   They are expecting an array of key value pairs of which 'realname' and 'email' corresponds to the new users real name and email address, while any further key value pair specified gets mapped to a user preference of the same name:

         $wgAuthRemoteuserUserPrefs = null;       // default
         $wgAuthRemoteuserUserPrefsForced = null; // default